 To make hot chocolate on the stovetop, whisk together cocoa powder, sugar, and a bit of water over medium heat to make a chocolate syrup and then whisk in milk and a pinch of salt and heat until steaming.

-To make hot chocolate in the microwave, combine cocoa powder, sugar, and water in a mug, microwave for 30 seconds, stir until smooth and then add milk.
-Microwave 1 to 1 ½ minutes, until steaming, and stir until mixed.
+To make hot chocolate in the microwave, combine cocoa powder, sugar, and water in a mug.
+Stir until well-mixed and microwave for 15 seconds.
+Stir until smooth and then add milk.
+Microwave 1 to 1 ½ minutes, until steaming.
+Stir once more, and enjoy!

 Want a little hot chocolate upgrade?
 Try…